 Freedom Trail: Steps from the Boston Public Garden is the Boston Common, the start of the Freedom Trail, which stretches all the way to Charlestown.
 It takes you through the streets of Boston, where kids can follow the path of history as they walk a red-lined path that provides a tour of the major historical sights.
-Check out more info about all the sites on the Freedom Trail here.
 A few of my 4 year old son’s favorites are:

 - Boston Common: The 50 acre Boston Common is America’s oldest city park.
 It has seen many uses since 1630, including being a place for cattle to graze and for British troops to camp.
 Now it’s a fun place to throw a frisbee, ride a carousel, or, in the winter, skate on the frog pond.

 - USS Constitution, “Old Ironsides”: a Navy warship built in 1797 and made famous during the War of 1812.
 It is now docked in the harbor, and open for touring.

 - Faneuil Hall: Quincy market sits outside of Faneuil Hall, and both are crowded with street performers, shops, and cafes.
 Faneuil Hall has been a marketplace since 1742.